Kallangouda/Glowry-cards/README.md

 ## Features

+• Glowing Effect: Each card in this project features a mesmerizing glowing effect, adding a touch of elegance to the overall design.

-- **Responsive Design:** Glowry Cards are designed to be responsive, ensuring a seamless viewing experience across various devices and screen sizes.
+• Responsive Design: The web application is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.

-- **Customizable:** Easily customize the appearance and content of the cards to suit your needs.
-Modify the colors, fonts, and layout to match your project's aesthetics.
+• Customizable Content: Easily customize the content of each card by updating the HTML and CSS files.
+Add your own text, images, and colors to personalize the cards according to your preferences.

-- **Easy Integration:** Integration into your project is straightforward.
-Just include the necessary HTML, CSS, and JavaScript files, and you're ready to start creating beautiful cards.
+• Smooth Animations: The project incorporates smooth animations using JavaScript to enhance the user interface and create a dynamic visual experience.